juliangruber/validimir/README.md

 * compile validation functions once, run them on every request
 * handle string ranges, so works well with LevelDBs
-* fluent api, so it's flexible but pleasant
+* fluent api, so it's flexible and pleasant
 * on error, throw

 This is the error output from